metalcarratt/ministry/ls/Exodus/msg01.md

 the glory of God is unique to exodus, filling the tabernacle.

-even with the fall, while Genesis showed a coming out of idolatrous babylon, exodus shows a coming out of worldy Egypt with all its pleasures and fleshly enjoyment.
+even with the fall, while Genesis showed a coming out of idolatrous babylon, exodus shows a coming out of worldy Egypt with all its pleasures and fleshly enjoyment, and the accompanying slavery and bondage.